 Hammer Orchid Facts

-- Quite remarkably, the first member of this amazing group of flowers was officially recognized in 1840.
-The noted English botanist, John Lindley made this first formal identification.
+- The noted English botanist, John Lindley made this first formal identification.
 The distinctive common name derives from the unique shape of a part of the flower, in addition to the manner in which it moves during the process of pollination.

 Hammer Orchid Physical Description